lmullen/americas-public-bible/website/content/gallery/telephone-girls/index.md

 author: Caitlin McGeever
 ---

-As women began to replace men as the primary switchboard operators, questions arose if women would be able to keep up with the job.
-Noting that "many are called but few are chosen," this article cautioned female applicants on the high-presured and energy-draining nature of telephone operating.
+As women began to replace men as the primary switchboard operators, questions arose over whether women would be able to keep up with the job.
+Noting that "many are called, but few are chosen," this article cautioned female applicants on the high-pressure and energy-draining nature of telephone operating.